 Best Luxury Hotel, Experience & Location: Marriott Mena House, Cairo (book here)

 Best Value & Location Hotel: Le Meridien Pyramids Hotel & Spa (check prices here)

 Best Experience & Location Bed & Breakfast: Guardian Guest House, Giza (click here to book)

 Cheapest Decent Hostel & Location: Midtown Hostel (reserve your spot now)

 DESIGN YOUR OWN ITINERARY

-We recommend the 6-Day “Highlights of Egypt” Itinerary below, however jump to any of the sections listed above to piece together your personalized “Egypt Adventure”!
+We recommend the 6-Day “Highlights of Egypt” Itinerary below, however you can jump to any of the sections listed above to piece together your personalized “Egypt Adventure”!

-Save yourself some planning and pick the Discover Egypt, Cairo & Nile cruise 8 Day Tour with tourradar.
+Save yourself some planning and pick the Discover Egypt, Cairo & Nile cruise 6 Day Tour with tourradar.
+It does say 8 days on the tour page, but the first and last day are just transfers between the airport and the hotel.
 The cost is roughly the same as if you did it yourself, but you will have a knowledgeable guide to show you around, handle the logistics, and give you additional information!
 That’s how we did it! :)